opencadc/canfar-portal/resources/docs/quick_start_en.md

 lang: en
 permalink: /en/resources/docs/quick-start/
 ---
-# Quick Start: build a star detection pipeline with your VM
+# Quick Start: Build a star detection pipeline

-Before starting this example, you will need to [register](http://apps.canfar.net/canfar/login.html) to CANFAR.
-The CANFAR team will take care of your registration to Compute Canada infrastructure.

 This quick start guide will demonstrate how to:

 * create, configure, and interact with OpenStack cloud and Virtual Machines (VMs)
 * store files with the CANFAR VOSpace storage
 * launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step

+Before starting this example, you will need to [register](http://apps.canfar.net/canfar/login.html) to CANFAR.
+The CANFAR team will take care of your registration to Compute Canada infrastructure.

 ## Create your interactive Virtual Machine